paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 ## Styling

-You can style things using the native `<style />` element.
-Note that styles are scoped to the template.
+You can style elements using the native `<style />` element.
+Note that styles are scoped to the template, meaning that they won't leak to _other_ templates.
 For example:

 ```html
 <style>